gregorulm/spacechem/readme.txt

 known glitches in SpaceChem that can be exploited by the user to produce faster solutions.
 I have not resorted to any of those.

-There are supposedly differences in levels that use random inputs, depening on the used operating system and its implementation of pseudo-random numbers.
+There are supposedly differences in levels that use random inputs, depending on the used operating system and its implementation of pseudo-random numbers.
 I have not looked into this in detail.
 Some people even claim that those no such differences exist.
 In any case, I played SpaceChem on Apple macOS 10.13.